mmu-webdesign/IWD-web-term2/rwd-week-6.md

 -   Step by step implementation of the required CSS including flexbox for layout.
 -   Efficient (read minimal) CSS.
 -   Credit any lines of non-original CSS.
 -   Additional elements may include extended layout (for example putting your about section (text/media) into columns or rows with flexbox or floats.
 Placement of social media icons, perhaps a home-made icon and such to enhance your page.
+[See more under additional](https://github.com/mmu-webdesign/IWD-web-term2/blob/master/rwd-week-additional.md).

 ## Things to do

 -   Run an audit using Dev Tools in Chrome.
 -   Validation HTML & CSS
--   Accessibility audit (see link below)
+-   Accessibility audit (see links above)
 -   Usability - get friends and family to test you page.

 -   Design - test you design using the 5 second test for designs on colleagues, friends and family - [https://fivesecondtest.com/](https://fivesecondtest.com/) - see [https://www.nngroup.com/articles/testing-visual-design/](https://www.nngroup.com/articles/testing-visual-design/)